When the soul leaves the body, what shape is it?

 I think our souls are shaped like a long piece of rope,

-tied in a special knot when we are born,
+tied in a special knot when we are first born,

 an ancient knot, woven from ancestral decisions and circumstance.